Lucia's Blog: 2016-02-14

 • He loves to instigate false doctrine (I Tim.
 4:1-3).

-• He loves to blind the eyes of men to the truth of the Gospel by instilling doubt, keeping them from seeing the glory of our Lord Jesus, (II Cor.
+• He loves to blind men's eyes to the truth of the Gospel by instilling doubt, keeping them from seeing the glory of our Lord Jesus (II Cor.
 4:4).

 • He lays snares for men (II Tim.
 2:26; I Tim.
 3:7).